The Brides of Blood Island: Plot

 Paul realizes the animals on the island have the ability to change from their normal state into monstrous forms.
 The villagers select two more sacrifices by lottery; this time, Alma is chosen.
 Jim attempts to intervene, but Arcadio and the tribesmen tie him up.
-At Esteban's house, Carla desires sex, but can't get her husband interested.
+At Esteban's house, Carla desires sex, but cannot get her husband interested.
 She sneaks down the hall to Esteban's bedroom, where she finds him writhing on his bed.
 When she tries to get into bed with him, his servant Goro appears and forces her to leave the room.

 While the villagers await the arrival of the beast, Jim escapes and rescues Alma by firing a flare gun at the creature before it can dismember her.
 The villagers are furious that Jim intervened, and chase Jim and Alma into the jungle.
 The duo flee through the monstrous vegetation and return to Esteban's house.
 Esteban tells them that he and his wife were exposed to radiation during the atomic bomb tests.
 While he only suffers with migraines, it caused his wife to suffer fatal seizures.
 That night, Carla sees Esteban stagger out of the house, and she follows him into the jungle, unaware that he is the beast of the island, a transformation he undergoes after each migraine.
 After an encounter with some monstrous trees and carnivorous plants, Carla is violently dismembered by the monster.

 Paul, Jim and Alma search for Carla.
 Goro chases them with a machete and kills Paul.
 Jim and Alma find some carnivorous trees devouring what is left of Carla's body.
 They return to the village, pursued by the monster.
 Jim convinces the villagers to fight the monster instead of appeasing it.
 They corner the creature in a grass hut and set it afire.
 The villagers watch as Esteban, back in human form, stumbles out of the hut and dies.
 The village celebrates their freedom by holding a love ritual.
 As the natives pair off and go into the jungle for some wild lovemaking, Alma becomes enraptured by the music as well, and selects Jim as her mate, and the two slip off into the jungle together.